collective/collective.developermanual/source/views/viewlets.rst

 * The ``portal_view_customizations`` tool in ZMI will show you viewlet registrations (and the viewlet managers they are registered for).
 As with views, you can hover over the viewlet name to see where it is registered in a tool tip.

-* To discover the name of a particular viewlet, you can use the @@manage-viewlets view, e.g. as http://localhost:8080/plone/@@manage-viewlets.
+* To discover the name of a particular viewlet, you can use the @@manage-viewlets view, e.g. http://localhost:8080/plone/@@manage-viewlets.

 Creating a viewlet
 ------------------

-Viewlet consists of
+A viewlet consists of

 * Python class